richardstartin/richardstartin.github.io/_posts/2019-07-24-vectorised-byte-operations.md

 ```

 This implementation does very little work, and is far superior to the straightforward approach in JDK11.
-With JDK13, the straightforward code is so highly optimised that the gap is reduced to virtually nothing, and is better for long inputs, but the `Unsafe` version still wins for shorter arrays.
+With JDK13, the straightforward code is so highly optimised that the gap is reduced to virtually nothing, and is faster for longer arrays, but the `Unsafe` version still wins for shorter arrays in this benchmark.

 The chart below shows the benchmark results, where the red series is the measured throughput for each JDK version and array size (the higher the better), and the blue series is the advantage you would get from using `Unsafe` in each case.
 The raw data is below.